A topic from the subject of Organic Chemistry in Chemistry.

 Nucleic Acids

-• Nucleic acids are composed of nucleotides.
+• Nucleic acids are polymers composed of nucleotide monomers.

 Main Concepts:

-• Biomolecules are essential for life.
+• Biomolecules are indispensable for life processes.

 Experiment: Identification of Carbohydrates, Proteins, Lipids, and Nucleic Acids